-This is the common type of air conditioning unit found in most residential homes.
-One unit is able to provide/cool an entire home.
-It is popular because it is generally considered the most simple, easy to use and maintain and quietest system for your home needs.
-However, it’s important to get the right size central air conditioner for your home and that’s where your air conditioning professional can assist you.
+This is the most common type of air conditioning unit found in a residential home.
+One unit is able to cool an entire home.
+It is popular because it is considered the most simple, easy to use and maintain and quietest system for your home needs.
+However, it is important to get the right sized central air conditioner for your home and that’s a professional can assist you.

 Window air conditioner:

-This self-contained unit is the one that sits in window, or perhaps through a hole on an exterior wall.
-It’s also known as a “unitary” system, but the general public knows this as a window air conditioner unit.
-These are less expensive than large units and can work for cooling a room, or a couple rooms in your home.
+This self-contained unit sits in window, or perhaps through a hole on an exterior wall.
+It’s also known as a “unitary” system, but the general public knows this as a window air conditioning unit.
+These are less expensive than central units and can work for cooling a room, or a couple rooms in your home.

 Portable air conditioner:

 This is similar to the window air conditioner, but this unit is placed on the floor instead of in a window.
 These are less popular because they are noisier, but all the refrigeration components are located on one small compact box you can put anywhere with an electrical outlet.
-Some people use these units in homes that even have central air conditioning, where they want to provide extra cooling options to hard-to-cool areas.
+Some people use these units in homes that have central air conditioning, but want to provide extra cooling options in hard-to-cool areas.

 Split/ductless air conditioner:

-This is also known as a packaged terminal air conditioner.
-These are larger units that cool larger buildings like apartment or condo complexes, hotels/motels or perhaps business offices, for example.
+Also known as a packaged terminal air conditioner, these are larger units that cool larger buildings like apartment or condominium complexes, hotels/motels or perhaps business offices, for example.

 Life Expectancy of Air Conditioners

 Like most things, the better quality product, the longer the life expectancy.
 However, as with any equipment, it needs to be properly maintained to maximize life expectancy and efficiency.
-That being said, a central air conditioner should last 15 years or longer.
-Window air conditioners may last as long, but over time, may lose their efficiency, but you could still get a good 10-15 year run out of a window air conditioner.
-New models are very energy efficient, so if you have an old air conditioner, it may be worth looking into a new energy efficient model that can actually save you money in the long run.
+A central air conditioner should last 15 years or longer.
+Window air conditioners may last as long, but over time, may lose their efficiency.
+You may be able get a good 10-15 year run out of a window air conditioner.
+New models are very energy efficient.
+If you have an old air conditioner, it may be worth looking into a new, energy efficient model that can actually save you money in the end.

 Air conditioning repair

-As stated above, maintenance and care of your air conditioner are important to getting the most of your AC unit.
+As stated above, maintenance and care of your air conditioner are important in getting the most of your AC unit.
 Look for more information below on repairs and maintenance.

 How do Air Conditioning Companies charge me?

 Some air conditioning companies charge by the job, hour, or combination of both.
-Some have a trip charge no matter if they fix anything or not, and others may void the trip charge if they end up providing service work on your AC unit.
-They also may charge for parts and labor, again, either on an hourly rate, or standard rate they have set based on the type of repair.
+Some have a trip charge, whether anything is fixed or not.
+Others may void the trip charge if they end up providing service work on your AC unit.
+They also may charge for parts and labor, again, on an hourly rate, or standard rate they have set based on the type of repair.